A Lim Kim shoots 7-under 65, leads rain-delayed Chevron

 “I’m super thrilled,” Khang said.
 “I mean, hole 2 gave me a little bit of a struggle, and then coming down the stretch in the dark, 9 was kind of a little tricky chip.”

-Vu is looking to second victory of her career after the Honda LPGA Thailand in February.
+Vu is looking toward a second victory of her career after the Honda LPGA Thailand in February.

 Vu, who didn’t make the cut at this event last year, believes she’s grown a lot and is now better equipped to deal with adversity.